Saturday, December 31, 2016

 This week's theme is Mitered Corners, an interesting topic for which I had a past project perfect for the topic but viewing the post I wrote for it, you might not realize just how it fits this topic.
 So a new post on an old project is in order!

 Back in 2009, I made a quilt for my DH's aunt, one of my MIL's four sisters.
 That year she had been diagnosed with breast cancer and underwent treatment for it.
-It just so happens that when we received word of it, I had just the day before looked at the book "Quilter's Think Pink" online (does anyone remember Clotilde's, the precursor to Annie's?) and saw a pink ribbon quilt in it called "Ribbons of Hope".
+It just so happens that when we received word of it, I had just the day before looked at the book "Quilter's Think Pink" online (does anyone remember Clotilde's, the precursor to the Annie's Catalog?) and saw a pink ribbon quilt in it called "Ribbons of Hope".

 At the time, I also needed backings for two other quilts so I headed to my favorite site for bulk fabric purchases, AAA Quilters Supply.
 I not only found my backings but found a bunch of pink fabrics perfect for the blocks and a fabric that presented a unique opportunity for the "borders".